About The Artist

 heritage.
 Through his interpretive exhibits, workshops, colleges courses and

 pottery making he spreads his message of protection and preservation.
-He has shown and lectured

 National Geographic Explorer television documentary entitled

-University of New Mexico at Albuquerque.
-His work was curated by Canyonlands
+"Looters!"
+His work was first curated by

-National Park and the National Park Service in 1997.
+the National Park Service in 1997.

 Purchasing a piece of Ancient Arts® Pottery helps to continue research,